AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 **WARNING: As you might have noticed, we initiated the escrow using a tenth of the funds that we transferred to the smart contract.
 This is because the smart contract needs to have some free balance in order to be able to pay for the scheduled call.**

-Since we mate the `escrows` public, we can use the automatically generated getted, to get the information about the escrow we have just created and output it to the console:
+Since we made the `escrows` public, we can use the automatically generated getter, to get the information about the escrow we have just created and output it to the console:

 ```javascript
  const escrow = await instance.escrows(0);